API Development Munich

 Internal APIs are destined to be hidden from the users.
 Often these internal APIs are used within companies to share resources.
 They allow different employees the consumption of each other's tools and data.

 Partner APIs or Shared APIs are actually a subform of an Open API.
 The only difference between them lies within the restricted access to few users instead of making it publicly available.

-Composite APIs allow for accessing several endpoints within one single API call.
-Composite APIs are especially important to microservice architecture in app development.
+Composite APIs enable data access at multiple endpoints using a single API call.
+Composite APIs are particularly important for microservice architectures in app development.

 Process of API Development